-The sources are both natural and anthropogenic (human-made).
+The sources of aerosols are both natural and anthropogenic (human-made).
 Seaspray, volcanoes, forests, and forest fires, as well as gas-to-particle conversion of naturally occurring gases such as sulfur dioxide (SO2) and some naturally occurring VOCs, such as α-pinene (which gives the pine smell) are important natural particle sources.
 Industry, power plants, using fires to clear cropland, transportation, and gas-to-particle conversion of anthropogenic SO2 and numerous other gas emissions are important anthropogenic particle sources.

 Note that we must pay attention not only to the aerosol sources but also the aerosol sinks, as shown in the diagram below.

 The different sources make particles of different sizes.
-The typical size distribution (i.e. number of particles in a volume of air, plotted as a function of size) has bumps in it, with more particles at some sizes than at others, as seen in the diagram below.
+The typical size distribution (i.e., number of particles in a volume of air, plotted as a function of size) has bumps in it, with more particles at some sizes than at others, as seen in the diagram below.
 Reading these bumps tells us a lot about how the particles were made.

 The nucleation mode (there are other designations for this) includes particles that are made by gas-to-particle conversion.
 A low-volatility vapor is one that will condense onto particles or other surfaces when its vapor pressure exceeds its low saturation vapor pressure.
 This situation is analogous to water.

-Coarse mode includes particles made by mechanical processes.
+The coarse mode includes particles made by mechanical processes.
 The hydrophilic coarse particles can be CCN, but they settle out pretty fast.

 PM2.5 - Secondary Particles from Gas-to-Particle Formation

-PM2.5 is a particle size designation that means “Particle matter smaller than 2.5 µm in diameter”.
-Another common term is PM10, which is "particle matter smaller than 10 µm in diameter".
-PM2.5 particles are the ones that are most important for human health and climate, and, in many cases, cloud formation because of their longer lifetime in the atmosphere.
+PM2.5 is a particle size designation that means “Particle matter smaller than 2.5 µm in diameter.”
+Another common term is PM10, which is "particle matter smaller than 10 µm in diameter."
+PM2.5 particles are the ones that are most important for human health and climate, and, in many cases, cloud formation, because of their longer lifetime in the atmosphere.

 Secondary particles start with the emission of VOCs or sulfur compounds, which react mainly with OH to start a sequence of reactions.
 These reactions tend to add oxygen to the molecules, which chemically makes them stickier (with a lower saturation vapor pressure) and more water soluble, which is just what is needed to make them better cloud condensation nuclei.

-For particles that start as gaseous sulfur compounds, such as sulfur dioxide (SO2), the reaction sequence starts with OH and the reaction product is sulfuric acid, a compound that has a very low vapor pressure and is very sticky.
+For particles that start as gaseous sulfur compounds, such as sulfur dioxide (SO2), the reaction sequence starts with OH and the reaction product is sulfuric acid, a compound that has a very low vapor pressure and is very sticky:

 Sulfuric acid is easily taken up into cloud drops and raindrops and then can be deposited on Earth’s surface when it rains.
 The good news is that the rain cleans the atmosphere.
 The bad news is that the rain is very acidic and has earned the name “acid rain” because of its harmful effects on forests and on buildings, memorials, and statues.